Get Involved in Campus Life.

 Student Bar Association-SBA

 The Student Bar Association is the student government and service organization of the Law School.
 Every law student is automatically a member of the SBA.
-Each spring the student body at large elects the executive officers of the SBA, an American Bar Association Law Student Division (ABA/LSD) representative, and 14 class representatives.
-With the advice of the general council, appointments to student and faculty committees are made by the president of the SBA.
+Each spring the student body at large elects the executive officers of the SBA and six class representatives.
+With the advice of the general council, appointments to student and faculty committees and the American Bar Association Law Student Division are made by the president of the SBA .
 At least one student member is appointed to most Law School faculty committees.
-Incoming first year students elect their representatives in a first-year representative election held in October.
+Incoming first year students elect one representative from each Contracts class in an election held in September.

 The SBA has or shares responsibility for the following activities, among others: